-C‑673/16: An EU (same-sex) love story
+Case 673/16: An EU (same-sex) love story

 It could also help wronged gay couples to seek damages in national courts.

-The landmark ruling comes a time when some right-wing governments in central Europe were already waging war with the EU on asylum laws and on its liberal values.
+The landmark ruling comes a time when some right-wing governments in central Europe were already waging war with the EU on asylum laws and on liberal values more broadly speaking.

 Forcing them to take in Muslim refugees was an affront to national sovereignty and a threat to national identity, leaders in Hungary, Poland, and Slovakia have said.